Help Shape the Future of the 100 Wild Islands!

 In August of 2016 we reached our goal of raising $7 million for the protection of these islands.
 To date over 85% of the 100 Wild Islands are protected with more in progress!

-However, once the islands are protected our work is just getting started, because we commit to making sure that the islands are cared for and stewarded, forever.
+However, once the islands are protected our work is just getting started, because we commit to protecting and stewarding the islands, forever.

 In the 100 Wild Islands wilderness, untouched white sand beaches, idyllic sheltered coves, and dramatic, windswept headlands welcome the intrepid wilderness paddler or sailor.